José Castelo Branco

-José Alberto Castelo Branco da Silva Vieira (born in Tete, Mozambique) is a Portuguese socialite, influencer and former art dealer.
+José Alberto Castelo Branco da Silva Vieira (born December 8, 1962) is a Portuguese socialite, influencer and former art dealer.
 He has become best known for his activities as a television personality, namely through his participation in reality shows.
 He also works and performs as a singer.

 Biography

 José Castelo Branco is the son of Francisco José Joaquim Frutuoso da Silva Vieira (Reis Magos, Bardez, Goa, 14 August 1905 - 1988) - who was the paternal grandson of Caetano Diogo Óscar da Silva Vieira and great-grandson of Julião José da Silva Vieira.
 His mother was Inês Paulina Castelo Branco (Tete, 24 December 1921 - Lisbon, 16 December 2014), whose mother was a native Mozambican.
 José Castelo Branco was the youngest of three children.
 His brothers include Sérgio Vieira, a Mozambican politician and poet.
 José Castelo Branco also has family ties to former Portuguese Prime Minister António Costa.

 He was born and raised in the city of Tete, in northern Mozambique, then a Portuguese overseas province, where he spent his childhood until the age of twelve.
 He then moved to Lisbon, living in Santo António dos Cavaleiros.
 He became known in Lisbon's nightlife, having created his alter-ego Tatiana Romanov.
 In the 1990s, he became friends with the socialite Lili Caneças, already a very popular figure in the Portuguese jet-set.
 At the beginning of the decade, he became an art dealer at a gallery in Cascais.

 In Loures, on 19 March 1986, he married his first wife, Maria Arlene Ferreira Pólvora (1 August 1960), with whom he had his only son, Guilherme Pólvora Castelo Branco Vieira, born on 25 November 1988.
 The couple divorced in 1990 and she married for the second time.
 In Loures, on 27 November 1996, Castelo Branco remarried, in a registry office, to the American widow Betty Grafstein, born Elizabeth Larner.
 They shared their home between Sintra and New York until the mid-2010s, when they lived almost exclusively in the US city.

 Castelo Branco was approached by El Mundo and appeared on a programme on the Antena 3 television station in Madrid, where he revealed previously unknown facts about his life.
 In June 2010 he released his autobiography, José Castelo Branco - The Whole Truth.